In my Money Confidence Gap Facebook community, I had lots of interest from parents about how to save for children. So I decided to run a Facebook

 Think of it, like two empty glasses.
 One has raspberries and one has blackberries.
 They are in the same glass.
 Don’t get hung up on whether it’s a personal pension, a SIPP or a stakeholder.
 They are in essence the same thing.
 It is what fruit you choose to add inside your glass that will determine the results, how risky it is and what you will get back.
 (Not sure if a raspberry is riskier than a blackberry but you get my gist!)

 What style of investment do I need for my child’s pension?

 When choosing a pension, you need to consider what style of investment is right for you.
 I know that I wanted a low cost passive investment.
 Being a Financial Planner, I am fortunate to have years of experience of researching investments so was able to filter my options pretty easily.
 But we use research tools at work to help, which many don’t have access too.

-Active funds are managed by professional fund managers who try and outperform the markets.
-It’s a little like planting a tree and hiring a gardener to water it, feed it and try to protect it from harms way.
-Trying to help it grow bigger and stronger by interfering.
-It is more costly as you have to pay the gardener and no guarantee it will grow better.
-But you hope with the best gardener in the world it might.
+These are managed by professional fund managers who try and outperform the markets.
+It’s a little like planting a tree and hiring a gardener to water it, feed it and try to protect it from

 Which is best?
 That really depends on who you ask!
 In my view, a blend of active and passive is useful, as with anything in life.
 Variation and diversification is key.